-Department Heads: Elizabeth Hosier (ehosier@patrolley.org) and Kristen Fredriksen (kfred@patrolley.org)
+Department Head: Kristen Fredriksen (kfred@patrolley.org)

-- During regular operating days, we need help from museum guides to give tours of the Trolley Display Building - We also rely on volunteer help during our special events like County Fair and Santa Trolley and to promote PTM at outreach events around the region - To become a museum guide, email mmeer@patrolley.com to get started.
+- During regular operating days, we need help from museum guides to give tours of the Trolley Display Building - We also rely on volunteers to help during our special events like County Fair and Santa Trolley and to promote PTM at outreach events around the region. - To become a museum guide, email mmeer@patrolley.com to get started.
 To help with special events or outreach, check out our Volunteer Sign-up Sheet for upcoming opportunities.